Visual enhancement and 3D representation for underwater scenes: a review: Underwater Visual Enhancement

 \subsubsection{Statistical Approaches}

-\paragraph{Histogram Equalization.} The simplest approaches to enhancing underwater imagery involve histogram stretching, similar to contrast enhancement for images in a clear medium.
-Figure~\ref{fig:clahe_compa} presents the enhanced underwater images using various histogram equalization techniques, including histogram equalization (HE), adaptive histogram equalization (AHE)~\citep{Pizer:Adaptive:1987}, and contrast-limited adaptive histogram equalization (CLAHE)~\citep{Pizer:Contrastlimited:1990}.
+\paragraph{Histogram Equalization} The simplest approaches to enhancing underwater imagery involve histogram stretching, similar to contrast enhancement for images in a clear medium. \autoref{fig:clahe_compa} presents the enhanced underwater images using various histogram equalization techniques, including histogram equalization (HE), adaptive histogram equalization (AHE)~\citep{Pizer:Adaptive:1987}, and contrast-limited adaptive histogram equalization (CLAHE)~\citep{Pizer:Contrastlimited:1990}.
 These methods enhance contrast in underwater imagery to varying degrees, with AHE and CLAHE providing more localized adjustments.
 CLAHE is a typical baseline in this category.

 Approaches for underwater scenes are usually slightly more advanced, incorporating channel compensation, as different wavelengths of light affect the image appearance differently.
 Many works rely on global or local histogram adjustments to address color bias.
 For instance, \citet{Zhou:Underwater:2023} propose sub-histogram equalization across multiple intervals, while \citet{zhang2024pixel} incorporate pixel-level gradient constraints for channel-specific stretching.
 Although computationally light, purely histogram-driven approaches often lack the spatial adaptivity to handle backscatter or patchwise variations in clarity.
-CLAHE is a typical baseline in this category.